SMC Special Concert Marghazi 2020 - Paavai Nonbu

 Agalya Pavalan is a Year 12 student at Baulkham Hills High School.
 Her first and main musical discipline is the Carnatic style Violin, which she has been learning for over ten years under the tutelage of Sri Kranthi Kiran Mudigonda.
 Agalya also learns Carnatic Vocals from Smt.
 Lakshmi Kumaraguruparan.
 She trains Western Piano under the guidance of Mr Joseph Blackman.
 Outside of the musical field, Agalya has learnt Bharatanatyam for over 5 years with Smt Pathmaranjini Umashankar.
 She has a keen interest and pursues martial arts with a passion and has a Black belt in Taekwondo

-Chi.
+Sri.
 Harish Gopikan Ravindran